citusdata/citus_docs/develop/integrations.rst

 events of interest from its write-ahead log (WAL) to other programs or databases.
 The WAL keeps track of all committed data transactions; it is the authority on all data changes happening on a PostgreSQL instance.
-By subscribing to a logical decoding slot, an application can get real-time push notification of the changes.
+By subscribing to a logical replication slot, an application can get real-time notification of the changes.

-Consuming change events from Citus rather than single-node PostgreSQL adds two groups of challenges:
+Consuming change events from a Citus cluster rather than single-node PostgreSQL adds two sets of challenges:

 1. **Client subscription complexity.** Any logical decoding publication must be created in duplicate across all nodes.
 An interested application must subscribe to all of them.
-Furthermore, events within each publication are guaranteed to be emitted in the order they happen in the database, but this guarantee does not hold for events arriving from multiple nodes.
+Furthermore, events within each publication are guaranteed to be emitted in the order they happen in the node, but this guarantee does not hold for events arriving from multiple nodes.
 2. **Shard complexity.** (Automatically handled by Citus v11.3+ when the :ref:`enable_change_data_capture` GUC is enabled.)
 Citus nodes store shards as physical tables.
-For example, a distributed table called ``foo`` is stored across multiple tables with names such as ``foo_102027``.
-The underlying shard names should be translated back to the conceptual name of the distributed table for CDC.
+For example, a distributed table called ``foo`` is stored across multiple tables with names such as ``foo_102027``, ``foo_102028``, etc. The underlying shard names should be translated back to the conceptual name of the distributed table for CDC.
 Also administrative actions like moving shards between worker nodes generates WAL events, but these spurious events should be hidden from CDC.

-If the :ref:`enable_change_data_capture` GUC is enabled, Citus automatically handles the issues from group two, normalizing shard names and suppressing events from shard creation and movement.
-Issues in group one, however, are the client's responsibility.
+If the :ref:`enable_change_data_capture` GUC is enabled, Citus automatically handles the first set of issues, normalizing shard names and suppressing events from shard creation and movement.
+The second set of issues, however, are the client's responsibility.

 Logical replication of distributed tables to PostgreSQL tables